Index to this Page

 There are four types of 12V batteries that are commonly used; Lead-Acid wet cell, AGM, Gel Cell, and Lithium.

-The wet cell is the lead-acid battery that we all are familiar with because we have them in our car.
+Lead-Acid Battery: The Lead Acid wet cell battery, also called FLA (flooded lead-acid), is the battery that we all are familiar with because we have them in our car.
 It is called a wet cell because it contains a liquid, a dilute acid, that acts as an electrolyte to transfer electrons to the plates.
 As the battery is discharged and recharged the liquid level goes down, and occasionally distilled water has to be added to keep the liquid at the correct level.
-When charging, it is best to open the caps on the top of each cell so that any pressure build up is relieved.
+When charging with an external charger it is best to open the caps on the top of each cell so that any pressure build up is relieved.
 These batteries give off hydrogen gas while charging so they must be in a well ventilated place.
 The photo immediately below shows wet cells.

 Battery1.JPG (175320 bytes)